gilangvperdana/Docker-Laravel8-Certbot/README.md

 $ apt install nano
 $ nano /etc/nginx/conf.d/default.conf
 fill in the configuration as in ./nginx/ex.conf (but adjust the domain according to your domain.)

+Then, give a permission to cache file and storage folder laravel (do this in an nginx container):
+$ sudo chmod -Rf 0777 /var/www/html/bootstrap/cache
+$ sudo chmod -Rf 0777 /var/www/html/storage

 Then, reload the Nginx (do this in an nginx container):
 $ nginx -t